AppliedLogicSystems/ALSProlog/docs/docs/guide/3-Modules.md

 ## 3.5 References to Specific Modules

 In addition to the export and use list conventions, the module system allows access to specific modules via the operator :/2, whose left hand argument is interpreted as the name of a module, and whose right hand argument is the goal to be called.
 The access is independent of export declarations.
-In the following example, the procedure zip in module1 specifically references the procedure bar in module2, even though bar isn’t exported from module2:
+In the following example, the procedure zip in module1 specifically references the procedure bar in module2, even though bar isn't exported from module2:
 ```
 module module1.
 zip :- module2:bar.